capitolmuckrakr/Gucci/README.md

 - `:contact_name`
 - `:senate_id`

-Up to five parameters may be used and the search functionality will only return up to 2,000 results.
+Up to five parameters may be used and the search functionality will return up to 2,000 results.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'gucci'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install gucci

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request

 ## Author